tianli08/xBox-Controller-for-Cerebral-Palsy/README.md

 - Embedded Project.

-- Made Using 100% recycled materials, making it sustainable and budge friendly.
+- Made Using 100% recycled materials, making it sustainable and budget friendly.

+- All features included in the project.